 To avoid ending up having a script filled with questions and answers, it can be a good idea to place your Q&A and your FAQ on a separate landing page and link to that page from your script, simply to make the script more workable.

-Consider whether it can come to your advantage to have multiple answers for different types of customers.
+Consider whether you can benefit from having multiple answers for different types of customers.
 That way, you’re less likely to be caught off-guard by the person at the other end of the phone.

 2. Write your script in a positive tone of voice